Jellyfishcat/Getting-and-Cleaning-Data-assignment/CodeBook.md

 - date: "16.08.2021"
 - output: "tidydata.txt""
 ## Data description
-The final summary tidy dataset **tidydata.txt** contains the average of each variable for each activity and each subject from the Human Activity Recognition Using Smartphones Data Set.
+The final summary tidy dataset **tidydata.txt** created by run_analysis.R R script, contains the average of each variable for each activity and each subject from the Human Activity Recognition Using Smartphones Data Set.
 The first row contains the names of 88 columns.
-- 88 columns: 86 variables, which are listed and described in the Variable section; as well as 2 identifiers, listed and described in the Identifier section
+- 88 columns: 86 variables, which are listed and described in the measurement section; as well as 2 identifiers, listed and described in the Identifier section
 - 180 rows: contain the values of these variables.
 ## Identifier
 The final tidydata is grouped by the following identifiers to calculate mean and standard deviation: